uttamkeshri786/Coursera-IBM-Machine-Learning-with-Python-Final-Project/README.md

 # Coursera-IBM-Machine-Learning-with-Python-Final-Project
 Coursera-IBM-Machine-Learning-with-Python-Final-Project : The Best Classifier , Instructor - Saeed Aghabozorgi :

-# Project : build a classifier to predict whether a loan case will be paid off or not.
+# Project : Building a classifier to predict whether a loan case will be paid off or not.

 @ Task - loading a historical dataset from previous loan applications, cleaning the data, and applying different classification algorithm on the data.